Brice150/CARD/README.md

 <details>
   <summary>Pages Features</summary>

-### Main page
+### Home

-- View a visit card than can be flipped when you hover it
+- View a flipping visit card in a home page

+### A Propos

+- View informations about the compagny

+### Contact

+- View a contact form with validators

 </details>